GetMeCooking Recipe Plugin For WordPress Gets Your Recipes the Exposure They Deserve

 The final point I wanted to show is that once you’ve embedded a recipe on your blog post, the post is correctly formatted for Google recipe index – though bear in mind that just because you have it set up correctly, there is no guarantee Google will use your metadata.

 Comparison to Other Plugins

 I previously suggested using the ReciPress plugin, which has a slightly more attractive interface on the WordPress side, but offers none of the exposure benefits you get from having your recipe listed at in the GetMeCooking directory, so on that alone I believe this plugin is preferable.
 ReciPress claims to now support hRecipe microformat for RichSnippet meta data in Google Search, but I was unable to get the example page to validate; unlike GetMeCooking which does validate.

 Questions or problems, ask away in the comments and I’ll do my best to help.
-Also, if you know any good bread (or wine) recipes then I’m always happy to hear about those!
+Also, if you know any good bread (or wine) recipes or what you feel are the best WordPress plugins for cooking, then I’m always happy to hear about those!
 Happy cooking!